Throwzone Academy is pleased to announce our 17th annual Summer Baseball Training program!

 4 weeks: $ 799

-Once our classes are filled then there will be no more students admitted…….
+Once our classes are full, there will be no further students admitted.

-Don’t miss out on the only sport specific training and throwing program on the west coast that focuses on the areas you need to become more durable with better arm recovery AND increase velocity while maintaining control and command of your pitches.
+Don’t miss out on the only sport-specific training and throwing program available on the West Coast that focuses on the areas you need to develop to become a more durable baseball player—with better arm recovery AND increased velocity while also maintaining control and command of your pitches.

 You must be logged in to post a comment.